 Change the fourth, fifth, and sixth paragraphs as follows:

-The disassociation service can be invoked by either party in ana STA association (non-AP STA or AP, see 4.5.3.3 (Association)) or an MLD association (non-AP MLD or AP MLD).
+The disassociation service can be invoked by either party in an association between a non-AP STA and an AP (see 4.5.3.3 (Association)) or an association between a non-AP MLD and an AP MLD.
 Disassociation is a notification, not a request.
-Disassociation cannot be refused by the receiving STA or the receiving MLD except when management frame protection is negotiated and the message integrity check fails.
+Disassociation cannot be refused by the receiving STA or the receiving MLD except when management frame protection is negotiated and the message integrity check fails.(#10270)

 An AP or an AP MLD can disassociate non-AP STAs or non-AP MLDs, respectively, to enable the AP or the AP MLD to be removed from a network for service or for other reasons.